sanjaybhandarii/sanjaybhandarii.github.io/_news/announcement_2.md

 related_posts: false
 ---

-<a href='https://arxiv.org/abs/2412.01590'>One paper</a> accepted at Medical Image Understanding and Analysis 2025.
+<a href='https://arxiv.org/abs/2412.01590'>NCDD: Nearest Centroid Distance Deficit for Out-Of-Distribution Detection </a> accepted at Medical Image Understanding and Analysis 2025.